mayankgarg2572/neo4j_graph_langgraph_rag/Readme.md

 And the Neo4j setup.
 The default password here will be "password" and username will be "neo4j"(both are without quotes here are represented so everyone will have the clear vsion).

-You are ready for python code installation setup.
+Now, you are ready for python code installation setup.

 I have used python version 3.12 to implement this code.